 Australian Sugar Industry Scholarship

-The Australian Sugar Industry Scholarship is awarded to undergraduates (in their penultimate year) studying engineering (chemical, mechanical, process and electrical), science or technical disciplines at an Australian university or tertiary institution.
+The Australian Sugar Industry Scholarship is awarded to undergraduates (in their penultimate year of study) studying engineering (chemical, mechanical, process or electrical), science or technical disciplines at an Australian university or tertiary institution.
 The Australian Sugar Industry Scholarship aims to encourage the participation of high calibre students in the Australian sugar processing industry.

-The Australian sugar industry will be funding scholarship recipients each year to be hosted by Australian sugar mills and refineries for up to three work placements of four weeks each over one and half years (two placements during the crushing season and one placement during maintenance).
+The Australian sugar industry will fund scholarship recipients each year to be hosted by Australian sugar mills and refineries for up to three work placements of four weeks duration each over one and half calendar years (two placements during the crushing season and one placement during the maintenance season).

-The scholarship is a jointly funded by Australia’s sugar mills, Sugar Research Institute (SRI) and Sugar Research Australia (SRA).
+The scholarship is jointly funded by Australia’s sugar mills, through Sugar Research Institute (SRI) and Sugar Research Australia (SRA).

 In addition to financial and work placement support, the Australian Sugar Industry Scholarship program helps recipients to make the most of their university experience through extra development opportunities by building their leadership skills and professional networks.

-Penultimate year domestic students undertaking an undergraduate engineering (chemical, mechanical, process and electrical), science or technical degree at an Australian university or tertiary institution.
+Penultimate year students undertaking an undergraduate engineering (chemical, mechanical, process or electrical), science or technical degree at an Australian university or tertiary institution.

 Application dates for 2020 Scholarships: